pulumi/terraform-provider-aws/website/docs/d/cloudfront_distribution.html.markdown

     `E2QWRUHAPOMQZL`.

 * `hosted_zone_id` - CloudFront Route 53 zone ID that can be used to
-     route an [Alias Resource Record Set][7] to.
+     route an Alias Resource Record Set to.
 This attribute is simply an alias for the zone ID `Z2FDTNDATAQYW2`.